 First week attendance policy: When a class is full and there is a wait-list, registered students may be dropped for a single unexcused absence during week one in order to make room for those who want to add.
 Contact the instructor immediately if an unanticipated emergency interferes with attendance.

 Use your add code right away: You must complete the add process before the next class meeting.
 If you wait I may drop you to make room for other students.
 Speak to the instructor to arrange an exception if your circumstance require you to wait longer than 24 hours to add the class.

 Absences on an assignment due date – If you must miss class on the due date for any assignment, the assignment must still be delivered to me no later than the start of class on the due date or it will be considered late.
-There are alternative ways to take care of this:
+There are alternative ways to take care of this and avoid late penalties:

 - EMAIL: Email the content of your assignment to me by the deadline or send a readable photograph or photocopy of the entire assignment no later than the deadline.
 You must provide a printed copy of the assignment at the next class session you attend and the printed copy must be identical to the copy you submitted by alternate means.
 If you wait until after the very next class session to submit the original copy without advance permission to do so, your work may not receive credit.